 Menus display the variety of choices offered to all children e.g. there are often choices of sandwich toppings and a variety vegetable sticks at tea time.
 At least two main dishes and specially prepared food for younger babies.
 Children are gently encouraged to try new foods.
-Deserts are offered to children who do not eat all of their savoury meal.
-There is always plenty of food and children are offered second helpings but not third's, and are only ever offered one dessert unless fresh fruit.
-Fresh water is always available at all meal times.
+Deserts are offered to children who do not eat all their savoury meal.
+There is always plenty of food and children are offered second helpings and are only ever offered one dessert unless fresh fruit or unsweetened yoghurt.
+Fresh water is always available at all mealtimes.
 Children who are sleeping or not in attendance when a meal is served, are fed individually when they require.
 Children are encouraged to drink water as appropriate.